ash-j-f/PLY-public/README.md

 This architecture allows for any number of queries to be added to a queue and then processed simultaneously and asynchronously, with the host application's main thread continuing uninterrupted until query results are ready.

+## A Note on Security

+***The intended use-case for PLY is accessing a database hosted on the same PC as the application, or on a local network.*** Connecting to a remotely hosted database is also possible, and PLY supports connection encryption options.

+Typically a connector like PLY would be used for simulations and research, where a single instance of an application is connecting to the database, or as a connector used by cloud-based game servers that need to access large volumes of data such as open-world topology/object databases, user acount or inventory databases, and so on, from a database located in the same data centre.

+As PLY uses SQL strings to communicate with the database directly, ***you should NOT use PLY in a client-side application, such as the client-side part of a multiplayer game that players install on their own PC***, which then communicates with a remote server you provide.
+Malicious users could alter the SQL strings your application sends, or access your database directly using the credentials embedded in your application.
+This may allow them to gain unauthorised access to your database or even to the system that is hosting it.

+Support for prepared SQL statements, which helps prevent SQL injection within the application, is planned to be added in the near future.
+However this does not mitigate the above security considerations.

+Be sure that you understand the security implications of installing and using PostgreSQL, and that your firewall settings are configured to prevent unauthorised access to your database and server.
+Please visit https://www.postgresql.org/ for further advice on PostgreSQL configuration and security.

 ## Version

 This version of PLY is built using: